TEIC/website/src/activities/council/meetings/tei-technical-council-p6-teleconference-2026-07-16.md

           * SB: The new thing is that a blueprint permits a user to customize the abstract model.
 RV: That only works if the abstract model is more abstract than it is now.
 You can create divergent TEIs that are still working with the same concepts.
           * TR: If I start from a registered blueprint that will make things easier.

-       * This will be part that may seem most problematic –if P6 seems not that different from customizing P5, really.
+       * This will be part that may seem most problematic –– if P6 seems not that different from customizing P5, really.
       * P6 needs to reduce and rationalize
           * Fewer elements
           * Lighter structure (JT points to [schema.org](http://schema.org) as example)
       * ODD processing must be replaced or radically simplified; above all, it must be clearly specified.
      * The speed of updates to P5 may decrease as we devote energy to P6.
-Analogy of Python 2 and Python 3: Co-eval development, but the way we develop P5 will necessarily change b/c we're working on / thinking about P6.
-This will take a long time before P5 is set to something like "maintenance mode."
+Analogy of Python 2 and Python 3: Co-eval development, but the way we develop P5 will necessarily change because we're working on / thinking about P6.
+This will take a long time before P5 is set to something like "maintenance mode" (or "consilidation mdoe").

 ##### Review of Council's  main points of disagreement about P6 so far